pramodramdas/auth_omdb_service/README.md

 2. docker-compose up

-Note: change image: pram25/image_name to your docker repository and run "docker-compose push" so that images cn be pulled in further process(kubernetes)
+**Note**: change image: pram25/image_name to your docker repository and run "docker-compose push" so that images cn be pulled in further process(kubernetes)

 ### Local kubernetes using minikube